SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

 3. DefaultTheme.cfg       The default theme file containing colors & some configurable text strings used in the reader

-4. ddmr_lm.js             Loadable module script for setup in SCFG
+4. ddmr_lm.js             Loadable module script for setup in SCFG (only needed for Synchronet 3.19 and earlier, or Synchronet built before 2023-02-20)

 The configuration files are plain text files, so they can be edited using any editor.

 The first 3 files (DDMsgReader.js, DDMsgReader.cfg, and DefaultTheme.cfg) can be
-placed together in any directory. ddmr_lm.js should be copied to your sbbs/mods directory.
+placed together in any directory. ddmr_lm.js is only needed if you're using Synchronet 3.19 or earlier (or a Synchronet development build before 2023-02-20); if so, ddmr_lm.js should be copied to your sbbs/mods directory.

 The examples in this document will assume the first 3 files are in the sbbs/xtrn/DDMsgReader directory.